 Feeding may be the worst problem for the uninitiated, as the baby fish will need very fine foods to eat.
 Feeding live infusoria is one of the best foods for baby fish.
 Live are frozen brine shrimp nauplii are also great first foods.
 There are also commercial fry foods available at pet stores, and you can feed the fry finely ground flake food as they get bigger.

 Improving Methods of Breeding

-It is, therefore, necessary, especially with the egg scatterers, to list a number of general principles which are pretty clearly established, to indicate how improvements may be made in the methods of breeding, water quality and feeding of both breeders and fry to increase your percentages of success.
-Perhaps the best general advice is that few species are actually as particular about conditions for successful spawning as most people think, and that cleanliness, healthy fish, and proper feeding are usually more important than fussing about with PH, temperature, light, shade and so forth.
-Let’s add an emphasis on the term “usually”, obviously some fishes we will discuss do have specific requirements, but most are pretty forgiving in their demands if the basics are followed.
+Perhaps the best general advice is that few species are actually as particular about conditions for successful spawning as most people think, and that cleanliness, healthy fish, and proper feeding are usually more important than fussing about with pH, temperature, light, shade and so forth.

-I believe if you try one or more of these projects you will gain a better understanding of nature, and a greater appreciation of our gratifying hobby; fish keeping.
-As always if I can be of any help in these breeding projects do not hesitate to contact me, I will be happy to assist in any I can.
-I am here to help you enjoy our great hobby more each day!
+I believe if you try one or more of these species you will gain a better understanding of nature, and a greater appreciation of our gratifying hobby; fish keeping.
+Breeding fish will help you enjoy our great hobby more each day!